Azure-Samples/azure-search-openai-demo/README.md

 #### Other existing Azure resources

-You can also use existing Form Recognizer and Storage Accounts.
+You can also use existing Azure AI Document Intelligence and Storage Accounts.
 See `./infra/main.parameters.json` for list of environment variables to pass to `azd env set` to configure those existing resources.

 #### Provision remaining resources